 Nina Byrd, 30, is a strategic consultant based out of Portland, Ore., who comes from a philanthropic family that taught her the importance of engaging in one’s community.
 She has been volunteering since she was 19 years old.

-A self-described workaholic, Byrd says her hour and a half twice a month when she delivers for Meals on Wheels America is sacred—her work clients know she’s unavailable for meetings during lunchtime on her volunteer days.
+A self-described workaholic, Byrd says her hour and a half twice a month when she delivers for Meals on Wheels People is sacred—her work clients know she’s unavailable for meetings during lunchtime on her volunteer days.

 Why she does it: “Everywhere I go, I encourage people to support Meals on Wheels, because life is pretty good when you have your basic needs met; a place to live and food to eat,” says Byrd.